The Showstoppers

-The Showstoppers (alternatively the Show Stoppers) was a four-piece African-American vocal soul group formed in Philadelphia about 1967.
+The Showstoppers (alternatively the Show Stoppers) were a four-piece American vocal soul group formed in Philadelphia in about 1967.
 They are best remembered for their 1967 hit, "Ain't Nothin' But a Houseparty", which was the debut release on three record labels: Showtime Records, Heritage Records, and Beacon Records.

 History

 The Showstoppers was formed about 1967 by brothers, Elec Edward "Alex" Burke and Vladimir H. "Laddie" Burke who were the two oldest of the five younger brothers of Atlantic Record's star Solomon Burke, who joined with fellow Germantown High School students, brothers Earl and Timmy Smith.
 The Burke brothers had been in show business since at least 1957 as part of a four-member group with two of their two younger brothers.

 "Ain't Nothin' But a House Party" (1967)

 After rehearsing under the guidance of Solomon Burke, they modeled themselves initially on the Vibrations.
 After signing to local Philadelphia label Showtime Records, the Showstoppers had a couple of local hit singles in Philadelphia.
 Their 1967 hit "Ain't Nothin' But a Houseparty" b/w "What Can a Man Do?"
 (STR 101), sold well in Pittsburgh, and New York City, and sold about 40,000 copies in Philadelphia, and reached No. 118 on the Billboard chart on May 27, 1967.
 The session musicians on the song included Carl Chambers, who was later drummer with Gladys Knight & the Pips, Joe Thomas, who went on to become the guitarist with the Impressions, and Motown's Mike Terry on baritone sax.